 - Applications start from the 1st of February onwards, to begin your studies in the autumn semester of the same year.

 - Our academic calendar is split up in 2 semesters.
-However, students are only admitted at the start of the academic year, i.e. to begin their studies in the autumn semester (September).
+However, students are only admitted for the start of the academic year, i.e. to begin their studies in the autumn semester (September).
 Starting classes in the spring semester is not possible, because the 2nd-semester courses build on top of the 1st-semester ones.